danace38/danace38/README.md

 ### Hi there 👋

-My name is Danil and I'm currently studying for my bachelor degree in Computer Science.
+My name is Danil and I'm currently studying for my bachelor degree in Computer Science 💻

 -------------------------------------------------------------------